Misspecification Analysis of High-Dimensional Random Effects Models for Estimation of Signal-to-Noise Ratios: Preliminaries

-Part 2) actually implies that the design matrix under the setting of Theorem \ref{thm:thm1}, in which the entries have sub-Gaussian norms that are uniformly upper bounded, satisfies the conditions in Theorem \ref{thm:MP_not_iid}.
-In fact, if $\zeta$ is sub-Gaussian random variable, then by the identity $\E[X] = \int_{0}^\infty \P(X > t) \mathrm{d}t$ for any nonnegative random variable $X$, we have
+Part 2) implies that the design matrix under the setting of Theorem \ref{thm:consistency}, in which the entries have sub-Gaussian norms that are uniformly upper bounded, satisfies the conditions in Theorem \ref{thm:MP_not_iid}.
+Indeed, if $\zeta$ is a sub-Gaussian random variable, then by the identity $\E[X] = \int_{0}^\infty \P(X > t) \mathrm{d}t$ for any nonnegative random variable $X$, we have

 This implies that for $n \times p$ random matrices $\mtx{Z}$ whose entries have uniformly upper bounded sub-Gaussian norms,

 as $n, p \rightarrow \infty$, for any $\delta > 0$.